tachyonics/smockable/README.md

 - ✅ **Protocol property requirements** with full get/set/async/throws support
 - ✅ **Collection expectations and verification** for Arrays, Dictionaries, and Sets (include Equatable checks when the Collection is Equatable)

+## Documentation

+For detailed documentation, examples, and advanced usage patterns, see the [documentation](https://swiftpackageindex.com/tachyonics/smockable/main/documentation/smockable).

 ## Requirements

 - Swift 6.1+